MichaelYock/browserActigramExt/PRIVACY.md

 1. **Activity Timestamps**: The date and time when each activity measurement was taken
 2. **Activity Scores**: A numerical value (0-100) representing the percentage of time your browser was active during a time epoch
 3. **Settings**: Your preferences for epoch duration, idle threshold, and data retention
+4. **(Optional) History Timestamps**: If you use the "Import Browser History" feature, we temporarily read your history to extract activity timestamps.
+We **do not** store URLs or page titles.

+### Optional Features

+**Import Browser History**:
+If you choose to use this feature, the extension will request the `history` permission.
+This is used **solely** to backfill your activity chart by checking when you visited pages in the past.
+- We only extract the **time** of the visit.
+- We **discard** the URL and page title immediately.
+- This process happens entirely locally on your device.

 ### What We DO NOT Collect